Inference in Predictive Quantile Regressions: Inference

 \subsection{Switching-FM Test}

-\citet{Phillips14} points out that the \citet{stock91} confidence interval becomes invalid with asymptotic coverage probability zero when $x_t$ is stationary, leading to the invalidity of Bonferroni tests that depend on them, such as \citet{cy06} and the Bonferroni test described above.
+\citet{Phillips14} points out that the \citet{stock91} confidence interval becomes invalid with asymptotic coverage probability zero when $x_t$ is stationary, leading to the invalidity of Bonferroni tests that depend on it.
 Indeed, when $\delta_{\tau}<0$ and $c$ is large negative, we find that the Bonferroni predictive quantile test becomes extremely conservative against the right-sided alternative and extremely oversized against the left-sided alternative.
-On the other hand, we found the test to work quite well in near unit root range.
+On the other hand, we found the test to work quite well in the near unit root range.
 We also noticed similar size problems when $c$ takes very large positive (explosive) values, even though such values are considered implausibly large by most of the predictive regression literature.
 In view of this, we assume $c \leq 4$ henceforth and rule out implausibly large positive values of $c$.\footnote{\citet{cy06} assume $c \leq 5$.}

 A useful observation is that the persistence ranges for which the Bonferroni test breaks down are also the ranges in which the standard predictive quantile tests work reasonably well.
 Table \ref{z_table} shows the $5$ and $95$ percentiles of $Z(c,\delta_\tau)$ defined in (\ref{asy_std_t}) for selected values of $(c,\delta_\tau)$.
-These percentiles are simulated using $1,000,000$ replications and $T=10000$.
-The distribution of $Z(c,\delta_\tau)$ is asymmetric.
+These percentiles are simulated by approximating $B_v(r)$ by $T^{-1/2}\sum_{t=1}^{[Tr]}v_t$ for $v_t\sim i.i.d.\ N(0,1)$ using $1,000,000$ replications with $T=10,000$.
 As $c \to -\infty$, $Z(c,\delta_\tau)$ converges to $N(0,1)$ \citep[][equation (3) and Section 5]{Phillips14}.
 When $c \ll 0$, the 5 and 95 percentiles of $Z(c,-1)$ are similar to those of $N(0,1)$, and neither quantile changes very much as $\delta_\tau$ changes.
-Therefore, when $c \ll 0$, we can use the 5 percentile of $N(0,1)$ and the 95 percentile of $Z(c^*,-1)$ for $c<c^*$ as conservative critical values for the standard $t$-test without sacrificing the power of the test substantially.
+Therefore, when $c \ll 0$, we can use the 5 percentile of a $N(0,1)$ and the 95 percentile of $Z(c^*,-1)$ for $c<c^*$ as conservative critical values for the standard $t$-test without sacrificing much power.